 A thorough understanding of the pack insert is mandatory before performing the test for the first time.
 Adherence to the protocol specified herein is necessary to ensure optimal performance of the product.
 Any deviation from the assay procedure may affect the results.

 Operating: In order to obtain reproducible results, the following rules must be observed:

-- Do not mix reagents of different lots.
-1. - 2 Do not use reagents beyond their expiry date. - 3.
-Use thoroughly clean glassware. - Use distilled water, stored in clean containers.
-4. - 5.
-Avoid any contamination among samples; for this purpose, disposable tips should be used for each sample and reagent. - 6.
-Keep all reagents at normal refrigerator temperature (2-8°C) in closed containers when not in use, but ensure that all reagents are equilibrated to 18-25°C before use.
-Keep Blood Spot Standards and Controls at normal refrigerator temperature (2-8°C) in the original foil pouch containing desiccant when not in use, but ensure that spots are equilibrated to 18-25°C before use - 7.
-The strips, calibrators and internal controls are packed in an outer aluminium pouch containing a desiccant.
-Immediately after removal of strips, the remaining strips should be resealed or closed with a Scotch tape in the outer bag along with the desiccant and stored at 2-8°C. It is important to ensure the desiccant remains in the bag.
-If the desiccant has turned pink, ensure to replace the pink coloured desiccant (inactivated) with Blue coloured desiccant (activated) - 8.
-Do not use reagents from other manufacturers along with the kit reagents for a given test run - 9.
-Do not interchange reagent vials and their screw caps to avoid cross-contamination.
-Use a clean, fresh, disposable pipette tip for each reagent or specimen manipulation. - 10.
-Close reagent vials tightly immediately after use to avoid evaporation and microbial contamination.
+- Do not mix reagents of different lots. - 2 Do not use reagents beyond their expiry date. - 3.
+Use thoroughly clean glassware. - Use distilled water, stored in clean containers. - Avoid any contamination among samples; for this purpose, disposable tips should be used for each sample and reagent. - Keep all reagents at normal refrigerator temperature (2-8°C) in closed containers when not in use, but ensure that all reagents are equilibrated to 18-25°C before use.
+Keep Blood Spot Standards and Controls at normal refrigerator temperature (2-8°C) in the original pouch containing desiccant when not in use, but ensure that spots are equilibrated to 18-25°C - The strips, calibrators and internal controls are packed in a pouch containing a desiccant.
+Immediately after removal of strips, the remaining strips should be resealed or closed with a Scotch tape in the pouch along with the desiccant and stored at 2-8°C. It is important to ensure the desiccant remains in the pouch.
+If the desiccant has turned pink, ensure to replace the pink coloured desiccant (inactivated) with Blue coloured desiccant (activated) - Do not use reagents from other manufacturers along with the kit reagents for a given test run. - Do not interchange reagent vials and their screw caps to avoid cross-contamination.
+Use a clean, fresh, disposable pipette tip for each reagent or specimen manipulation - Close reagent vials tightly immediately after use to avoid evaporation and microbial contamination.